Russia urges OSCE to condemn 'neo-fascist' sentiment in west Ukraine

 Since Yanukovich was overthrown by protesters, Russia has become increasingly concerned by swift moves by Ukraine's parliament to assert its independence from Russia.

-Moscow argues that moves to restore Ukrainian as the official language would penalize Russian-speakers in the east and the south and has characterized the protesters as "extremists" who have stolen power.
+Moscow argues that moves to restore Ukrainian as the official language would penalise Russian-speakers in the east and the south and has characterised the protesters as "extremists" who have stolen power.

 On Wednesday, the little-known International Assembly of Russian Compatriots, which lobbies for the Russian diaspora, said Ukrainian leaders who "constantly declare their commitment to European values" are "violating the basic norms of EU legislation".

-(reporting by Katya Golubkova, writing by Elizabeth Piper, editing by Alissa de Carbonnel, John Stonestreet)
+(Reporting by Katya Golubkova, writing by Elizabeth Piper, editing by Alissa de Carbonnel, John Stonestreet) nL6N0LV13L